turtlemonvh/turtlemonvh.github.io/content/blog-redirect-via-aws.md

 Thankfully AWS has a solution for this via [custom domains](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-regional-api-custom-domain-create.html).
 (As usual, I stumbled across this option via [a StackOverflow post](https://stackoverflow.com/questions/39523150/aws-api-gateway-remove-stage-name-from-uri)) The process I followed to make this work was the following.

+> **UPDATE 20190526**: I ended up using CloudFront in front of my API so I could get `http -> https` redirects working, which meant that I didn't need the API Gateway custom domain.
+If you want to handle `http` in addition to `https` (either as a redirect or actually serving `http` requests), I recommend skipping the custom domain steps (5 and 6) and going straight to CloudFront (see the update section from 2019/05/26, below).
+You will still need the ACM certificate either way (assuming you want to serve requests for your domain over https), so you should still complete that setup step.

 ### 1. Create Lambda function

 See the description above.